 cooking, plan to buy extra pieces to supplement your cookware set.

-contrast, extra-small pans, such as 8-inch skillets, are really
+bigger pots.
+By contrast, extra-small pans, such as 8-inch skillets, are really

 only useful when cooking for one.
 Most cookware sets are available in a variety

-of assortments, from 8-piece sets to 12- or 14-piece sets.
+of assortments, from eight-piece sets to 12- or 14-piece sets.
 Also, be warned

 that manufacturers count every single piece in a set as a piece, even lids, so

-you may be buying an 8-piece set that includes only four pots or pans and four
+you may be buying an eight-piece set that includes only four pots or pans and

-range, flat-bottomed pans are a must.
+flat-bottomed pans are a must.
 If you use an induction cooktop, you'll need

 cookware made of stainless steel, cast iron, or another magnetic material.
+(If

 magnet to the bottom.)
 We discuss this topic further in the introduction to this report.